 One concept introduced with Java 2D distinguishes between an output device's coordinate space and the coordinate space you refer to when drawing an object.
 Coordinate space is any 2D area that can be described using x- and y-coordinates.
 For all drawing operations so far in this chapter, the only coordinate space used is for the device coordinate space.
-Recall that you have specified the x- and y-coordinates for an output area such as a container on a Swing applet, and those coordinate space that you refer to when creating and drawing a 2D drawing object.
+Recall that you have specified the x- and y-coordinates for an output area such as a container on a Swing applet, and those coordinates have been used to draw lines, text, and other objects.
+Java 2D adds a user coordinate space that you refer to when creating and drawing a 2D drawing object.
 The upper-left corner 0,0 of the drawing area represents both the device space and the user space.
 Whereas the device space coordinate is constant, the user space coordinate (0,0) can move as a result of a 2D drawing such as a 2D rotation operation.
 You will learn more about the two coordinate systems as you work with the 2D examples in this chapter.